BelledonneCommunications/linphone-iphone/README.md

 ## TESTING THE APPLICATION

-You need the cocoapods gem installed:

-        sudo gem install cocoapods
-        pod setup # the first time that cocoapods is installed, not needed if you have it already pod init

-This will install the KIF framework, which is used for testing:

-        pod install

-After this, you should open the xcworkspace instead of the xcodeproj

-        open linphone.xcworkspace
+We are using the KIF framework to test the UI of Linphone.
+It is used as a submodule (instead of CocoaPods) for ease.

-Now, simply press `Command + U` and the default simulator will launch and try to pass all the tests.
+Simply press `Command + U` and the default simulator / device will launch and try to pass all the tests.

 ## LIMITATIONS, KNOWN BUGS